Electromagnetic measurement of the temperature of quark-gluon plasma produced in central ultrarelativistic nuclear collisions: Abstract

 \section{Abstract}

 Ultrarelativistic collisions of large nuclei produce a short-lived plasma of deconfined quarks and gluons.
 Of all the GeV-energy photons detected in these nuclear collisions, only a small number are emitted directly by the quark-gluon plasma.
-We use the characteristic near-exponential energy spectrum of these photons to estimate the maximum temperature of the plasma, assuming it undergoes hydrodynamic expansion.
-We quantify non-exponential corrections to the photon spectrum resulting from the characteristic equation of state and photon emission rate of nuclear matter.
+The characteristic near-exponential energy spectrum of these photons is often associated with an effective temperature whose interpretation is complicated by spacetime averaging, Doppler shifts and other factors.
+We show that the Doppler shift's effect on the slope of the photon spectrum is generally modest and can either increase or decrease the slope, in contrast to the commonly assumed blue-shifting of the photon spectrum.
+We make the case that a minimal degree of modelling of quark-gluon plasma expansion provides a reasonable mapping between the slope of the photon energy spectrum and the maximum temperature of the plasma, as long as the slope is extracted at a reasonably high photon energy and thermal photons can be isolated from non-thermal sources.
+Validating our approach using state-of-the-art numerical calculations of photon production, we highlight the challenges of contamination from non-thermal sources.